This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Trend analysis for long-term planning

-Total Pages: 4-8 instead of 60 Reading Time: 15 minutes instead of “filed for later” Client Response: “Finally, reports that tell me what to do”
+Reading Time: 15 minutes instead of “filed for later” Client Response: “Finally, reports that tell me what to do”

 From Compliance to Conversation

-The most unexpected outcome wasn’t improved engagement - it was how reports became conversation starters instead of conversation enders.
+The most unexpected outcome wasn’t improved engagement - it was how my reports became conversation starters instead of conversation enders.

 Before Custom Reports:

-- Monthly email: “Here’s your report”
+- I’d send a monthly email: “Here’s your report”

 - Client response: “Thanks, looks good”